Voice Assistants for Health Self-Management: Designing for and with Older Adults: Stage 1: In-Home Interviews with Older Adults

 \subsubsection{Awareness of health}

-Following are our findings on breakdowns in their awareness of health:\\ \textbf{Accessing and comprehending after-visit summary and test results.} In 2009, the United States began offering incentives to healthcare organizations to provide patients with clinical summaries after office visits, including personalized information on their diagnoses, medications, and upcoming appointments \cite{pathak2020patient}.
-Since then, while providing patients with an after-visit summary is not a requirement, it has been widely adopted as a standard of care for outpatient visits \cite{hummel2012providing}.
-Our participants highlighted the importance of these after-visit summaries when it comes to understanding their overall health, medications and lifestyle recommendations.
-However, we identified several challenges with how patient engagement with after-visit summaries and test results affect their awareness.
+Following are our findings on breakdowns in their awareness of health:\\ \textbf{Accessing and comprehending AVS and test results.} In 2009, the United States began offering incentives to healthcare organizations to provide patients with clinical summaries after office visits, including personalized information on their diagnoses, medications, and upcoming appointments \cite{pathak2020patient}.
+Since then, while providing patients with an AVS is not a requirement, it has been widely adopted as a standard of care for outpatient visits \cite{hummel2012providing}.
+Our participants highlighted the importance of these AVSs when it comes to understanding their overall health, medications and lifestyle recommendations.
+However, we identified several challenges with how patient engagement with AVSs and test results affect their awareness.
 First, participants may not read or fully comprehend important information within these summaries which can sometimes lead to adverse health outcomes.
 Second, they have to rely on doctors' explanations which, if inadequate, can cause health issues.
 Third, a gap in information provided by the healthcare professionals provoked some participants to consult medical resources online such as Google or WebMD to understand their medications better.
-Fourth, participants' deteriorating vision may hinder their ability to read after-visit summaries and test results.
+Fourth, participants' deteriorating vision may hinder their ability to read AVSs and test results.